 Liberty Rose Lynn "Libby" German, 14

 Libby took this snap chat picture of Abby walking the old rail on top of the High Bridge.
 The photo was taken at 2.07 p.m., at that time everything seemed to be normal.
 She also made a black and white photo of the bridge that showed nowone else on the bridge yet.

 Shortly after 2.07 p.m. everything changed.
 Libby secretly made a video with sound recording of an unknown man that came after them across the bridge.
 To go back to the start of the trail, where Libby's father was to pick them up, the girls had to walk back across the bridge.
 It seems they waited for the man to leave the bridge so they wouldn't have to pass him on the narrow High Bridge.
 What happened next is a mystery.

-Indiana State Police released this photo, video and sound recording.
+Indiana State Police released these photo, video and sound recordings.
 These are the recordings made with Libby's phone shortly before the kidnapping and murder of the girls.

-Despite that, now almost 3 years later the suspect has not yet been recognized or reported to the authorities.
+Despite that, now over 3 years later the suspect has not yet been recognized or reported to the authorities.